ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-edit.md

 ### Permissions

-**Note**: This can be hidden by a user with Admin permissions in the [Article:
+**Note**: This can be hidden by a user with Admin permissions in the
-Options](https://docs.joomla.org/Help4.x:Articles:_Options/en "Help4.x:Articles: Options/en").
+Article: Options.
 This is where you can enter permissions for this article.
-[Learn more.](https://docs.joomla.org/J3.x:Access_Control_List_Tutorial/en#hierarchylevels "J3.x:Access Control List Tutorial/en")

 <img
 src="https://docs.joomla.org/images/thumb/9/9c/Help-4x-screenshot-article-edit-permissions-en.png/600px-Help-4x-screenshot-article-edit-permissions-en.png"
 decoding="async"
 srcset="https://docs.joomla.org/images/thumb/9/9c/Help-4x-screenshot-article-edit-permissions-en.png/900px-Help-4x-screenshot-article-edit-permissions-en.png 1.5x, https://docs.joomla.org/images/thumb/9/9c/Help-4x-screenshot-article-edit-permissions-en.png/1200px-Help-4x-screenshot-article-edit-permissions-en.png 2x"
 data-file-width="2878" data-file-height="1166" width="600" height="243"
-alt="Help-4x-screenshot-article-edit-permissions-en.png" />
+alt="articles edit form permissions tab" />

 To change the permissions for this article, do the following.